 - Our congregation’s history and how Vancouver Unitarians worship, teach, serve and work

 Anyone simply wishing to know more is welcome to attend as well.

-To register for a New U session, visit the Welcome Table in Hewett Hall any Sunday and pick up a registration brochure, or call the church office at 604 261-7204.
+To register for a Starting Point session, sign up here or call the church office at 604 261-7204.

 When and Where

 Starting Point sessions are orientation and information sessions usually with 6-12 participants.

 All who want to learn more about Unitarianism and the Vancouver Unitarians are invited.

 There are one or two sessions each year, held on a Sunday from 1:00 p.m. to 5:00 p.m.
 The orientation introduces Unitarian history and theology along with the story of our own congregation and a tour of the buildings and grounds.
 It’s a great time to get to know other newcomers and congregational members and to explore your own beliefs.